skybert/skybert-net/src/various/how-to-make-me-enjoy-my-work.md

 run my preferred operating system (these days, that's [Garuda Linux](https://garudalinux.org)), use my preferred editor ([Emacs](https://www.gnu.org/software/emacs/)) and so on.
 It'll make a world of difference.
-To me (happiness) and to my boss (higher throughput and quality solutions).
+To me (happiness) and to you, my boss (higher throughput and solutions of higher quality).

 ## Let me learn new things 📖

-Once or twice a year, send me off to a conference where I can learn new things, hear the buzz, connect to fellow coders and be inspired.
+Once a year, send me off to a conference where I can learn new things, hear the buzz, connect to fellow coders and be inspired.
 It charges my batteries.

 ## Let me try out new things 🤠🚀